ozer/GraphQL-React-Native-Ordering-App/README.md

 Up to now, i did not build an interface to insert categories or products attached to them so, you will be using graphiql tool working at the localhost:4000/graphql to perform these.

-I am also working for conducting an efficient inventory management with MongoDB, even though MongoDB does not fit this purpose well.
+I am also working for conducting an efficient inventory management with MongoDB, even though MongoDB does not fit this purpose in terms of necessary correlation between tables/collections.

 You can also see demonstration of building nested schemas and usage of these with the schema_types in GraphQL.

 You can understand how JWT authentication works in GraphQL way.

 You can understand the usage of apollo-Client with its cache methods.
 Apollo-Client v2.0 or above, offers a cache store we can use instead Redux.
 Firstly, I strongly suggest you should check the docs of apollo-graphql for react.
 Then, you could check how i handle mutations, store them in the cache and reading those datas from the cache.
+In addition to this, you can achieve how to construct a navigation dynamically for example building a tab navigation bar fed by the categories and products fetched after successful login.
+The tab bar has some nice features such as swiping and horizontal scrolling.
+Following this, a cart drawer involves in with the purpose for displaying the user's cart.
+It does not only display it but also offers some functions which work by pressing two small buttons that increae and decrease the quantity of the items in the cart.

-You can start finding out by clicking the nodeAPI or letsOrder which is an app built with React Native.
+You can start finding out by clicking the nodeAPI or aslanOrder which is an app built with React Native.

 Clone the app ;